cyberbotics/webots-doc/reference/motor.md

 The `wb_motor_enable_force_feedback()` (resp.
 `wb_motor_enable_torque_feedback()`) function activates force (resp. torque) feedback measurements for the specified motor.
-A new measurement will be performed each `ms` milliseconds; the result must be retrieved with the `wb_motor_get_force_feedback()` (resp. `wb_motor_get_torque_feedback()`) function.
+The result must be retrieved with the `wb_motor_get_force_feedback()` (resp. `wb_motor_get_torque_feedback()`) function.
-The provided `ms` argument specifies the sensor's sampling period.
+The provided `sampling_period` argument specifies the sampling period of the sensor and is expressed in milliseconds.
 Note that the first measurement will be available only after the first sampling period elapsed.

 The `wb_motor_get_force_feedback()` (resp. `wb_motor_get_torque_feedback()`)